 Service Area Libraries, City Services Budget Ref.
 EIA 25 Head of Service Sally McMahon Briefly and simply explain what budget changes are proposed.
-Aim of Policy/Scope of Service/Background Information Following the amendment passed at the Economic and Development Culture Committee on 20 September 2012 the Mobile Library will run on its current schedule until the end of March 2013.
-Budget Proposal A report will be going to the Economic and Development Culture Committee on 15 November 2013 presenting a range of options for the future of the Mobile Library service from April 2013.
-This EIA examines with impact of the following options: This EIA looks at the implications of the following options: 1.
+(Link to Guida nce) Aim of Policy/Scope of Service/Background Information Following the amendment passed at the Economic and Development Cultur 2012 the Mobile Library will run on its current schedule until the end of Marc • Budget Proposal A report will be going to the Economic and Development Culture Committee presenting a range of options for the future of the Mobile Library service from examines with impact of the following options: C 1 This EIA looks at the implications of the following options: 1.
 End the Mobile Library Service and replace with Housebound Home Delivery Service.
 2. Reduction of the mobile library service to 4 or 3 days per week maintaining the most used stops 3.
-Reduction of the mobile library service to 3 days a week and develop Home Delivery Service A Housebound Home Delivery Service is in the early stages of developm volunteers.
-Achieving some council funding for this service, as in options more effectively and quickly develop and deliver.
-Highlight the main / most significant potential impacts which will need to b avoided e removed, mitigated or Summary of impacts Ending or reducing the Mobile library service could impact on: 1. older people with mobility issues 2. some schools and children with special needs 3. people who are housebound or have difficulty getting to or using a library 4. some people in residential accommodation 5. excluded or isolated people Impacts identified on the following 'protected characteristics': age, disability y .
+Reduction of the mobile library service to 3 days a week and develop Home Delivery Service • A Housebound Home Delivery Service is in the early stages of developme volunteers.
+Achieving some council funding for this service, as in options 1 a more effectively and quickly develop and deliver.
+Highlight the main / most significant potential impacts which will need to be avoided (Link to Guidance) removed, mitigated or Summary of impacts Ending or reducing the Mobile library service could impact on: 1. older people with mobility issues 2. some schools and children with special needs 3. people who are housebound or have difficulty getting to or using a library 4. some people in residential accommodation 5. excluded or isolated people Impacts identified on the following 'protected characteristics': age, disability.